 Open source vulnerabilities are an inconvenient fact of every developer’s life.
 The ActiveState Platform helps you remediate these vulnerabilities quicker:

-- Know when your Python, Perl, or Tcl environment is vulnerable
+- Know when your Python, Perl, or Tcl environment and dependencies are vulnerable

-- Understand the severity level of each vulnerability
+- Understand the severity level of each dependency’s vulnerability

 - Easily fix vulnerable runtimes, and automatically rebuild a secure version of your environment